Los Angeles Trust Litigation Attorney

 The Law Offices of David A. Shapiro, P.C. handles all types of trust lawsuits

-in the Los Angeles area, including such surrounding areas as Brentwood,
+in the Los Angeles area, including surrounding areas as Brentwood, Santa

-Santa Monica, and Malibu.
-We would be happy to consult with you to see
+Monica, and Malibu.
+We would be happy to consult with you to see how we

 Why is Trust Litigation Necessary?